diogoff/trackml-100/README.md

 Since events are processed independently, there is a final step to merge all processed events (i.e. the output files `event*-tracks.csv`) into a single CSV file (which will be called `tracks.csv`).

-As a result of this step, we will have a `tracks.csv` file with about 206.1 MB.
+As a result of this step, we will have a `tracks.csv` file of about 206.1 MB.
 This is the file submitted to the leaderboard.